-Stubbin Wood School & Nursery provides a broad and balanced curriculum, which aims to meet the needs of all its students.
-It is split into three separate curriculums, those being the pre-formal curriculum (for pupils working between P1i and P4), the semi-formal curriculum (P4 to P7) and the formal curriculum (P8 and above).
+Our curriculum is designed with the undertstanding that each pupil will have unique starting and destination points.
+It is split into three separate curriculums, those being the pre-formal curriculum (for pupils working between P1i and P4), the semi-formal curriculum for pupils working at the level of pre-key stage standards and the formal curriculum (Wilson Stuart P step 9 and above, as well as Pre Key Stage 5 and 6).
 Within these curricula there are seven areas of learning, those being;

-Our curriculum is reviewed annually to ensure it meets the needs of our students, as we aim to ensure that we create opportunities for everyone to achieve success, and ultimately be as independent as possible both within school and beyond their school career.
+Our curriculum is reviewed annually to ensure it meets the needs of our students, as we aim to ensure that we create opportunities for everyone to achieve success and reach their potential, and ultimately be as independent as possible, so that they are well prepared as possible for the next stage of their life.

 Early Years Foundation Stage (EYFS)